samiurprapon/blog/README.md

 ### 3. **Generate a Github Personal Access Token.**

-Generate a Github personal access token using these [Instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) or simply go and generate from [here](https://github.com/settings/tokens) and `allow` only `repo` and `user` scope.
+Generate a Github personal access token using these [Instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) or simply go and generate from [here](https://github.com/settings/tokens).

-`Make sure you don't select any scope just generate a simple token without any scope`
+**`Make sure you don't select any scope just generate a simple token without any scope`**

 After that copy your generated token and then encode your token into base 64 using this [Website](http://www.utilities-online.info/base64/)